-Plymouth is 230 miles southwest of London, in southwest England.
+Plymouth is 230 miles southwest of London, on the border of Devon and Cornwall, in southwest England.
 From London, Plymouth is 3 hours 15 mins by rail or 3 hours 50 mins by road.
-Flights from London City to Exeter Airport (47 miles from Plymouth) take 1 hour 10 mins.
-For more destination information see: visitplymouth.co.uk

 From April to June 1944, over 36,000 US soldiers embarked from Plymouth, Britain's Ocean City.
 Set on England's south coast between Cornwall and Devon, this historic port served as a receiving base for the US Navy's coastal bombardment and 6,000 troops who rested and redeployed from here.
-Today, their bravery is honoured at Normandy Hill St Budeaux and the dramatic memorial at Saltash Passage.
+Today, their bravery is honoured at Normandy Hill, St Bedeaux and the dramatic memorial at Saltash Passage.